minceheid/openeo/README.md

 </p>

 5. *IMPORTANT* Once the new SD card has been created, remove power to your EO box by disconnecting it or by switching off the relevant breaker in your consumer unit.
 Please ensure that it is completely isolated from the mains electricity. *If you are unsure that the electricity is fully disconnected, then do not proceed*.
 6. Open the EO mini by loosening the four captive screws that are visible on the front of the case (you may need to remove the four rubber covers, if they are fitted), and you will see the RPi Zero inside.
 You can now switch the SD cards, keeping the original safe.
+Whilst you are doing this, take care to not accidentally dislodge the cables connecting the raspberry pi board with the main control board in the lid of the unit.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/5488462c-a5c6-44c0-843b-16ec874e846a" style="width:25%; height:auto;" />